SFarazH/medisearch/README.md

-# 💊 Medisearch : Typesense Medicines Search
+# 💊 Medisearch
+## Typesense vs Elasticsearch

-This project is a lightweight, high-performance, fast full-text search engine for medicines using [Typesense](https://typesense.org/).
-It provides fast and typo-tolerant search capabilities over a dataset of medicines, with support for pagination and easy indexing via JSON files.
+This project is a lightweight, high-performance, fast full-text search engine for medicines using [Typesense](https://typesense.org/) and [Elasticsearch](https://www.elastic.co/elasticsearch).
+It provides fast search capabilities over a dataset of medicines, with support for pagination and easy indexing via JSON files.

 ## Tech Stack